Skip to main content

 Start here

-What I learned building 36K lines of production code with Claude Code: quality gates, multi-agent orchestration, and the workflow patterns that ship.
+Field-tested Claude Code workflows from 36K lines of shipped production code: quality gates, multi-agent orchestration, and the patterns that actually work.

 Start, branch, continue Explore the track